-The application process for pupillage beginning October 2025 will open through the Gateway on Wednesday 3 January 2024.
+The application process for pupillage beginning October 2025 and October 2026 has now closed.

 If you have any specific questions relating to pupillage, please email pupillage@3rblaw.com.